Medicare Coverage Choices

-There are some critical changes taking place with Medicare that will affect the Alpha-1 community.
 Medicare Advantage plans may change their provider network at any time but must provide CMS with a 90 day notice prior to making this change.
 This could affect an Alpha’s augmentation therapy infusions and other essential coverage.
-For more information, visit Medicare.gov: Medicare Advantage Plans and 13 things to know about Medicare Advantage Plans.
+For more information, visit:

-- Compile a list of all your prescribed medications and dosages.
+- Use the Online Medicare Plan D Finder (compile a list of all your prescribed medications and dosages)

 For personalized assistance:

 - State Health Insurance Counseling and Assistance Programs (SHIPs)